 All staff should follow the Derby and Derbyshire Safeguarding Children Procedures.
-These can be found (add details of access arrangements via the school/college) and are also located on the Policies and Procedures page of www.derbyscb.org.uk.
-The Derby and Derbyshire Thresholds document will support the Designated Safeguarding Lead (DSL), their deputy and staff in their decision making about the child's needs and the appropriate assessment and interventions.
+These are can be found located in school in the Administration office, Reception, Staff room, Staff toilets, School website and are also located on the Policies and Procedures page of www.derbyscb.org.uk.
+The Derby and Derbyshire Thresholds document will support the Designated Safeguarding Lead (DSL) and staff in their decision making about the child's needs and the appropriate assessment and interventions.

-It is not the responsibility of the school/college staff to investigate welfare concerns or determine the truth of any disclosure or allegation; this is the responsibility of Children's Social Care.
+It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation; this is the responsibility of Children's Social Care.
 All staff however have a duty to recognise low level needs, emerging needs, complex/ serious needs or child protection concerns and maintain an open mind.
 Accordingly all concerns regarding the welfare of pupils/students will be recorded and discussed with the Designated Safeguarding Lead or their deputy (or another senior member of staff in the absence of the designated lead or deputy) prior to any discussion with parents.